gvwilson/sensibleadventures/nardica/nardica.md

 "I have a feeling we might need it again."

-A medic with two tech fingers on her right hand patched Wales up while the governor and Doctor Johel interrogated him.
+A medic with two tech fingers on her right hand patched Wales up while the governor interrogated him.
 No,
 he repeated wearily,
 he had no idea how the G-80 had been compromised, or how it had infected the sentries.
 He had just been guessing when he said it was some sort of machine hypnosis.
 No,
-he wouldn't show them what else he had in his toolbox.
+he wouldn't show them what else he had in his toolbox---not yet.
 And yes,
 he did realize that made him look like he was hiding something, but---he shrugged.